CleasbyCode/pdvzip/README.md

 You can also upload and share your PNG image to *some popular image hosting sites, such as [***Flickr***](https://www.flickr.com/), [***ImgBB***](https://imgbb.com/), [***Imgur***](https://imgur.com/a/zF40QMX), [***ImgPile***](https://imgpile.com/), [***ImageShack***](https://imageshack.com/), [***PostImage***](https://postimg.cc/xcCcvpLJ), etc. **Not all image hosting sites are compatible, e.g. [***ImgBox***](https://imgbox.com/), [***Reddit***](https://www.reddit.com/).*

 **Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file gets saved with a '*.jpg*' extension.
 Please note, the file has not been converted to a JPG.
-Lazy Twitter has just renamed the extension, so it is still the original PNG image with its embedded content.
+Twitter has just renamed the extension, so it is still the original PNG image with its embedded content.

 ## Extracting Your Embedded File(s)
 **Linux**